JD-8678/MLA/README.md

 ## Installation and Requirements:
 1. Download and run an instance of [elasticsearch](https://www.elastic.co/downloads/elasticsearch)
 2. Clone and navigate into the repository.
+    2.1.
+Create a virtual environment.
 3. ```pip install -r requirements.txt```
 4. ```python -m nltk.downloader 'punkt' ```
 5. ```python merge/download_model.py ```
 6. ```python merge/elastic_search_create.py ```.
 Can be run with parameters for elasticsearch instance, index name and input file cvontaining relevant claims (for reference see merge/bin/data/vclaims.tsv).

 ## Usage:
 The application uses the maintext of news articles (parsed by [news-fetch](https://santhoshse7en.github.io/news-fetch/)) or plaintex either as .txt file or direct input, as input.